TosbackCgusBridge-Bot/CGUs-versions/Yelp/Terms of Service.md

 Terms of Service

-**Last Updated on October 13, 2015**.
+**Last Updated on November 27, 2012**.
 These terms and conditions are effective immediately for those registering accounts after that date and will become effective December 27, 2012 for those with pre-existing accounts.
 To review the previous terms, please click here.

 These terms and conditions (the **"Terms"**) govern your access to and use of Yelp's websites and mobile applications that link to or reference these Terms (**"Site"**).
 By accessing or using the Site, you are agreeing to these Terms and concluding a legally binding contract with Yelp Inc., a Delaware corporation headquartered in San Francisco, California (**"Yelp"**).
 Do not access or use the Site if you are unwilling or unable to be bound by the Terms.